 Moreover, 2018 still have a lot to offer.
 Blast Pro Series in Portugal, ESL Pro League Season 8 Finals in Denmark, and ECS Season 6 finals in the USA have attractive prize pools for teams to claim their share.

-Statistics and pictures credit to HLTV.org
+Statistics credit to HLTV.org